AverageMaker/ZeroSeg/README.md

  11. Next run `sudo python setup.py install`

  12. With the files now downloaded, complete the SPI setup.
-First go into the library directory by using `cd ZeroSeg`

- 15. Next run `sudo pip install spidev`
+Whilst still in the ZeroSeg directory, run the following command and hit enter `sudo pip install spidev`

  16. Optional: To delete the files you probably won't need, and reduce clutter, whilst in the ZeroSeg directory run `rm LICENSE.md`, `rm README.md` and `rm setup.py`.